cybertec-postgresql/pgwatch/docs/components.rst

 Many options here so that one can for example go for maximum storage effectiveness or pick something where they already know the query language:

-  - `InfluxDB <https://www.influxdata.com/time-series-platform/influxdb/>`_ Time Series Database

-    InfluxDB is specifically designed for storing metrics so it's disk footprint is much smaller compared to PostgreSQL but downsides are the limited query capabilities and higher hardware (CPU / RAM) requirements - see the :ref:`Sizing recommendations <sizing_recommendations>` chapter for more details.

   - `PostgreSQL <https://www.postgresql.org/>`_ - world's most advanced Open Source RDBMS

     Postgres storage is based on the JSONB datatype so minimally version 9.4+ is required, but for bigger setups where